Are you interested in a career at Colchester Zoo?

 This team includes our learning coordinators who run public engagement events and coordinate school visits and school sessions.
 The team also includes our volunteer coordinator who organises all the volunteers and student work placements.

-This small team deals with all of the PR and promotions and maintains and develops the zoo's online presence on the website, Facebook and Twitter working with an in house designer.
-Whether its designing posters, arranging filming for programmes like Zoo Days or publishing our Zoo Matters Newsletters its a busy department!
+This small team deals with all of the PR and promotions and maintains and develops the zoo’s online presence on the website, Facebook and Twitter, while working with an in-house designer.
+Whether it’s designing posters, arranging filming for programmes like Zoo Days or publishing our Zoo Matters Newsletters, it’s a busy department!